Bariatric Surgery as a Treatment for Type 2 Diabetes

 Recent studies show that fat tissues change following bariatric surgery, which leads to improvement of insulin resistance.
 The most commonly performed type of bariatric surgery, Roux-EN-Y gastric bypass, improves diabetes not only through rapid weight-loss, but also by excluding (bypassing) a portion of the small intestine from the flow of nutrients.
 This means that gastric bypass surgery improves diabetes even before weight is lost.
 The production of various gut hormones is changed following gastric bypass, leading to improvement of insulin secretion.

-Almost 90 percent of obese patients who undergo Roux-EN-Y gastric bypass are free from diabetes one year after surgery.
+Almost 90 percent of patients with obesity who undergo Roux-EN-Y gastric bypass are free from diabetes one year after surgery.
 These results are typically persistent for the rest of life, as long as a healthy body weight is maintained.

 Patients who have a milder form of diabetes (controlled with diet) for less than five years, and who achieve greater weight-loss after surgery, are more likely to also achieve complete resolution of diabetes.
-Almost 20 percent of severely obese patients develop diabetes.
-However, weight-loss following gastric bypass in obese non-diabetic patients decreases their likelihood of developing diabetes by 60 percent over four years.
+Almost 20 percent of patients with severe obesity develop diabetes.
+However, weight-loss following gastric bypass in non-diabetic patients with obesity decreases their likelihood of developing diabetes by 60 percent over four years.

 Research Confirms the Effectiveness of Bariatric Surgery

-In one study of 1,025 morbidly obese patients treated with Roux-EN-Y gastric bypass, 15 percent of the participants had type 2 diabetes.
+In one study of 1,025 patients with severe obesity treated with Roux-EN-Y gastric bypass, 15 percent of the participants had type 2 diabetes.
 One year after surgery, diabetes had resolved in 83 percent of the patients.
 At five to seven years, this figure had risen to 86

 In a similar study of 1,160 patients in which 21 percent were pre-diabetic or had type 2 diabetes, surgery decreased their body mass index (BMI – a mathematical formula that factors a person’s height and weight in determining obesity) from 50 to 34 for an average weight-loss of 97 pounds and 60 percent loss of excess weight2.
 Blood sugar levels returned to normal for 83 percent of the patients.
 Following surgery, 80 percent of patients no longer needed oral diabetes medications, and 79 percent were able to stop insulin injections.